Georgian Bay: History

 Archaeological records reveal an Aboriginal presence in the southern regions of the Canadian Shield dating from 11,000 years ago.
 Evidence of later Paleo-Indian settlements have been found on Manitoulin Island and near Killarney.

 During the period of deglaciation, a succession of prehistoric lakes in the Huron basin caused shoreline advance and retreat.
 The former shoreline of pro-glacial Lake Algonquin left behind high ridges which were attractive sites for human occupation.
 As shorelines retreated, the highly mobile Paleo-Indian groups of the period were able to migrate northward into this new land.
 Declining water levels created two distinct lakes in the Huron basin: Lake Stanley and Lake Hough, the latter of which corresponds to the modern Georgian Bay.
 Lake Stanley drained into Lake Hough through a spillway.
-While it is sometimes unclear whether some sites were contemporaneous with shorelines or were located a distance inland, sites are geographically-temporally stratified in correspondence with water levels.
+While it is sometimes unclear whether some sites were contemporaneous with shorelines or were located a distance inland, sites are geographically temporally stratified in correspondence with water levels.

-For example, at two sites along Batteaux Creek near modern-day Collingwood adjacent to the south shore of Georgian Bay, the transitional Late Paleo-Indian–Early Archaic McKean site corresponds to the relatively low water ebb of Lake Hough, while the Middle Archaic Rentner site (likely a true shoreline site) reflects the high water levels of the later Nipissing transgression.
+For example, at two sites along Batteaux Creek near modern-day Collingwood adjacent to the south shore of the Georgian Bay, the transitional Late Paleo-Indian–Early Archaic McKean site corresponds to the relatively low water ebb of Lake Hough, while the Middle Archaic Rentner site (likely a true shoreline site) reflects the high water levels of the later Nipissing transgression.

-At the time of European contact, the Ojibwe and Ottawa First Nations, both of whom call themselves Anishinaabe (plural: Anishinaabeg), lived along the northern, eastern and western shores of Georgian Bay.
+At the time of European contact, the Ojibwe and Ottawa First Nations, both of whom call themselves Anishinaabe (plural: Anishinaabeg), lived along the northern, eastern and western shores of the Georgian Bay.
 The Huron (or Wendat) and Petun inhabited the lands along the southern coast, having migrated from the northern shores of Lake Ontario.
 Names of islands such as "Manitoulin" (from Gitchi Manitou, the Great Spirit who left the bay as a source of life for the first people) and "Giant's Tomb" are indicative of the richness of the cultural history of the area.
 Aboriginal communities continue to live on their territories and practise their cultural traditions.

-The first European to visit this area was likely Étienne Brûlé, who at age less than 20, in 1610 was sent to live as an interpreter trainee with the Onontchataronon, an Algonquian people of the Ottawa River.
-They travelled every winter to live with the Arendarhonon people of the Huron (Wendat) confederacy at the southern end of Georgian Bay, in the area now called Huronia.
+The first European to visit this area was likely Étienne Brûlé, who at an age of less than 20, in 1610 was sent to live as an interpreter trainee with the Onontchataronon, an Algonquian people of the Ottawa River.
+He travelled every winter to live with the Arendarhonon people of the Huron-Wendat Nation at the southern end of the Georgian Bay, in the area now called Huronia.
 Brulé returned to the Arendarhonon the following year.
 At the same time another young interpreter trainee, a youth remembered only as Thomas, who was employed by the French surgeon and trader Daniel Boyer, also likely made it to Huronia, in the company of the Onontchataronon, another member of the confederacy.